 How Does INSTEX Work?

 Ideally, the INSTEX SPV will insulate trade with Iran from U.S. sanctions by acting as the middleman.
 It has been suggested that this will be done using a ‘mirror-image’ transaction system.
 In other words, any transactions done by a European company with Iran will be financially matched (or ‘mirrored’) by INSTEX; then the Iranian counterpart to INSTEX will coordinate a similar matched payment to the Iranian company on the other side of the transaction.

 Take for instance E.U.
 Company X, who wants to buy goods from Iranian Company Y. Instead of dealing directly with Iranian Company Y and making risky transactions that may violate sanctions, E.U.
-Company X pay what is owed through INSTEX SVP.
-That transaction is then ‘mirrored’ by INSTEX SVP Iran, which pays Iranian Company Y for the goods.
+Company X pay what is owed through INSTEX SPV.
+That transaction is then ‘mirrored’ by INSTEX SPV Iran, which pays Iranian Company Y for the goods.